szymonlipinski/crunchdb-kata/IMPLEMENTATION.rst

-All the current queries need to make the same kind of a sequential scan on one data file, prepare an internal data with names and counts for all the choices, and then sort and return the first one or three (I have added one more query to the list:
+All the current queries need to make the same kind of a sequential scan on one data file, prepare an internal data with names and counts for all the choices, and then sort, and return the first one or three (I have added one more query to the list:
 ``"What are the three least known music artist?"``).

 So, the algorithm is the same, the difference is just in the data.